mmchenry/schooling_experiments/README.md

 # Virtual environment

 You will want to create a conda environment for executing the code.
-Start by setting up the environment, as instructured for [TRex](https://trex.run/docs/install.html), and then install packages that are called by the code with the import function.
+Start by setting up the environment, as instructured for [TRex](https://trex.run/docs/install.html).

-Packages to install include the following:
+In most situations, this amounts to running the following command at the terminal:

+> conda create -n tracking -c trexing trex

+You will then want to active the new environment:

+> conda activate tracking

+You will then want to install packages into that environment that are called by our code.
+These can be installed as follows:

 > pip install ipyparallel jupyter numpy matplotlib pandas

 And the following:

->  conda install -c conda-forge opencv.
+>  conda install -c conda-forge opencv

 For my M1 Mac, I had to install the [openblas package](https://stackoverflow.com/questions/70242015/python-how-to-solve-the-numpy-importerror-on-apple-silicon).
 After reinstalling numpy, I then had to reinstall TRex (conda install -c trexing trex).